A Challenge

 If considering supplements:

+What this study can’t tell us is whether omega-3s directly cause lower depression and anxiety, or whether other factors explain the link.
+And while clinical trials using omega-3s to treat existing depression have shown promise, prevention trials have been mixed.
 What you eat becomes the literal building material for the organ that generates your moods, your thoughts, your sense of wellbeing.
-This study doesn’t prove omega-3s prevent depression.
-But the next time you’re deciding what to make for dinner, it’s worth remembering: nourishing your body and nourishing your mind are the same thing.
+The next time you’re deciding what to make for dinner, it’s worth remembering: nourishing your body and nourishing your mind are the same thing.

 Read This Next